nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Logger Tab
 A 'sticky-note'-like area on the right of the Patient List View.
 Serves as a snapshot of the patient data at the time they were logged with the [`log` command](#preserving-a-find-command-result-in-the-log--log).

-This comes in handy you want to refer to certain patient profiles at the side, while still being able to carry on with other tasks.
+This comes in handy when you want to refer to certain patient profiles at the side, while still being able to carry on with other tasks.

 ### Command History Stack
 The group of instructions HealthSync remembers performing.
 This group allows HealthSync to undo the